 The Threat of Humboldt County’s Spartina Population to Other West Coast Estuaries [PDF, 1.4 MB]: This Portland State University research team used drift card releases from Washington state and California bays to help model the potential spread of an invasive marsh grass, Spartina, to Oregon estuaries.
 More information is available in the Spartina Dispersal Study: Drift Card Release FAQ [PDF, 87 KB].

-Using Oceanographic Linkages to Guide Marine Protected Area Network [PDF, 489 KB]: Scientists have used drift cards to infer the movement of larvae of various marine species in the waters off northwestern Washington state to aid in planning networks of Marine Protected Areas.
+Using Oceanographic Linkages to Guide Marine Protected Area Network Design [PDF, 489 KB]: Scientists have used drift cards to infer the movement of larvae of various marine species in the waters off northwestern Washington state to aid in planning networks of Marine Protected Areas.